KOEZ (FM)

-KOEZ (104.1 FM) is a commercial radio station licensed to Ames, Iowa, sering the Des Moines metropolitan area.
-The station broadcasts a soft adult contemporary music radio format, switching to Christmas music for much of November and December.
+KOEZ (104.1 FM) is a commercial radio station licensed to Ames, Iowa, United States, serving the Des Moines metropolitan area with a soft adult contemporary format.
 The station is owned by Saga Communications, and operates as part of its Des Moines Radio Group.
-KOEZ is the Des Moines affiliate for the syndicated Delilah radio show.

-KOEZ broadcasts with an Effective radiated power (ERP) of 100,000 watts, making it a Class C station.
-The station's studios are located on Locust Street in Des Moines, while its transmitter is located near Woodward.
+KOEZ's studios are on Locust Street in Des Moines, while its transmitter is located near Woodward.